[icon]

 Finally, the compulsory handful of odds-and-ends:

-• In Capture mode's output window, Ctrl-C (Command-C on Macs) copies selected text, Shift-click selects regions, and Escape toggles line wrapping on and off at character boundaries.
+• In Capture mode's output window, Ctrl-C (Command-C on macOS) copies selected text, Shift-click selects regions, and Escape toggles line wrapping on and off at character boundaries.
 See the key bindings note above for more ideas.

 • You can also check modules without main actions for syntax errors by running them—no output means no syntax errors.
 For example, you can use this to verify your edits to PyEdit's user configuration file.